pverscha/phd_thesis/18-chapter_7_other_projects.md

 For each metaproteomic analysis, both Unipept applications need to keep track of the taxa and functions associated with each peptide that was provided by the user.
 This information is queried from Unipept's API, but since this querying process takes a long amount of time, it is performed by a Web Worker in the background and once done, a big `Map` containing the peptide/results mapping is passed onto the main thread.

-If we use JavaScript's default implementation of `Map` for this, it takes around ... s to transfer the `Map` between the Web Worker and the main thread.
 During all of this time, the deserialization of all information is performed by the main thread and the application is thus unresponsive to all interactions of the user.

 Every `(key, value)` pair in this mapping has a specific structure.